friendly-traceback/docs/docs/_sources/tracebacks_fr.rst.txt

     Exception levée à la ligne 371 du fichier TESTS:\runtime\test_type_error.py.

+       366:         assert "You tried to use the unary operator '~'" in result
+       368:     try:
        369:         # fmt: off
        370:         a = "abc"
     -->371:         a =+ "def"